Model Trains & Railroads

-Each year, during July – August and the winter holiday season, the Morris Museum opens its Mega Model Train Display in our Main Gallery – an intricate model train that meanders across a 288-square-foot landscape replicating a bustling city and pastoral scene, equipped with a waterfall, planetarium, and even a sasquatch.
-This year, the exhibit will open in early August as it is moving into its new home.
+Each year, during July – August, from December – February and the third weekend of each month, the Morris Museum opens its Mega Model Train Display – an intricate model train that meanders across a 288-square-foot landscape replicating a bustling city and pastoral scene, equipped with a waterfall, planetarium, and even a sasquatch.

 The exhibit features 500 feet of O-gauge track surrounded by an eclectic array of buildings, figurines, cars, trees, and all sorts of other interesting minutia.
 Along the sides of the display are 48 buttons, each activating a unique light or a moving device, allowing guests to interact with the exhibit.
 Almost like a real-life Where’s Waldo book, half the fun of Mega Model Trains is admiring the incredibly detailed scenes dispersed throughout.